 School Intervention Program

-Child Preventive Services and the SIPP Program provide supportive assessment and referral services to:
+Child Preventive Services and the SIP Program provide supportive assessment and referral services to:

 - Prevent the placement of a child into foster care